unuigbee/simple-form/README.md

 ## To Do
 - [ ] Add client side form validation
-- [ ] Improve and add styling using SASS like preprocessor from PostCSS and plugin friends
+- [ ] Refine CSS styles and add styling using SASS like preprocessor from PostCSS and plugin friends
 - [ ] Make Url endpoints more REST like
 - [ ] Improve documentation